The phase boundary of the random site Ising model: Derivative at the pure limit

-\paragraph*{Derivative at the pure limit.---} The derivative of the critical line at the pure Ising point is known exactly, $T'_c(1)= \tfrac{4\pi}{(\sqrt{2}+\pi)\log(1+\sqrt{2})^2} =3.550787\dots$ \cite{thorpe1979phase,AuYang1976,Dotsenko1983}, providing a stringent benchmark for our approach.
+The derivative of the critical line at the pure Ising point is known exactly, $T'_c(1)= \tfrac{4\pi}{(\sqrt{2}+\pi)\log(1+\sqrt{2})^2} =3.550787\dots$ \cite{thorpe1979phase,AuYang1976,Dotsenko1983}, providing a stringent benchmark for our approach.
 Within our framework $T'_c(1)$ is obtained from the finite-difference estimator

 corresponding to a single missing site in an $L\times L$ supercell \cite{AuYang1976}.
 By translational symmetry, all realizations are equivalent and a single configuration suffices.
 The results converge monotonically to the exact analytical value: